priyasingh01066-hue/AI_Impact_On_Student/README.md

 # AI_Impact_On_Student
-AI Impact in Student Life Dashboard provides a comprehensive analysis of how students use Artificial Intelligence (AI) tools in their academic and personal lives.
-It highlights students' preferences for different AI platforms, the frequency of AI usage, and the impact of AI on learning, productivity, and academic performance.
+This dashboard provides insights into how students use AI tools across different education levels, age groups, and cities.
+It analyzes AI usage for activities such as writing, research, coding, learning, and homework, along with internet usage by gender, student satisfaction levels, and the impact of AI on academic grades.
+Interactive filters enable users to explore trends by city and satisfaction level, helping identify AI adoption patterns and its influence on students' learning experiences.
+## Tools Used
+* Microsoft Excel – Data collection, cleaning, and preprocessing.
+* Power Query – Data transformation and shaping.
+* Pivot Tables & Pivot Charts – Data summarization and visualization.
+* Slicers – Interactive filtering of dashboard visuals.
 ## Key Insights
 ChatGPT, Gemini, and Copilot are the most frequently used AI tools among students.
 Most students use AI for assignments, research, and learning support.